wyattclarke/place-for-family/content/philosophy/my_downshifting_process.md

 It's true that I see this plan as an antidote to worry.
 I want to trust Jesus by doing work to which I feel called, but it feels irresponsible.
 I have a wife and children.
 I’ve tested those limits and found myself unable to give up my job without the security of savings.
 Perhaps I’m attempting a half-measure, which God generally scorns?

 That said, it’s important to recognize that this is a plan to decrease, not increase, my financial security.
 We’re attempting to give up a relatively small amount of security in return for a large improvement in freedom to act.

+> "Those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."

+God is no passive party in my plan.
+Saving should never minimize the need to trust in Jesus.
+We're saving in the spirit of "God helps those who help themselves."
+But pride goes before the fall.

 ## Where’s the economics?